Elektrospy/Sledge2Resonite/README.md

 * Not all material settings are been utilized
 * 2 and 4 way blend materials (e.g. terrain) will only import the first layer textures
   * color splat material conversion is not implemented at this stage
+  * The color mask needs to be extracted and rebuild from the vertex colors of the displacement surfaces
 * Specular color tints look weird
   * This is a Resonite specific issue, since the tint doesn't only affect the reflective parts.
   * Instead the rgb part of the specular is applied like a detail texture and will just be overlaid on top the albedo